SuperOfficeDocs/superoffice-docs/docs/database/tables/udlist.md

 ---
-uid: table-udlist
+uid: table-UDList
-title: udlist table
+title: UDList table
 description: List table for user-defined lists, contains all user-defined lists.
 Note - MDO mode for userdefinede lists are either turned on or off, you may not have it on for one userdefined list and off for the others. so.generated: true
 keywords:
   - "database"
   - "UDList"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# udlist Table (136)
+# UDList Table (136)

-udlist MDO list item table.
+UDList MDO list item table.
 List table for user-defined lists, contains all user-defined lists.
 Note - MDO mode for userdefinede lists are either turned on or off, you may not have it on for one userdefined list and off for the others.

 ## Fields